Mary Bihr, Board Member

 Mary T. McDevitt, Board Member

 Mary McDevitt joined the Buckelew Board in August 2017.
-Mary retired from McKesson Corporation, a Fortune 5 global health care services company, where she held senior roles in corporate public affairs, strategic communications and program management for more than 15 years.
+She is Head of Communications at Innovaccer, a healthcare technology company based in San Francisco.
+Prior to Innovaccer, Mary spent 15 years at McKesson Corporation, a Fortune 5 global health care services company, where she held senior roles in corporate public affairs, strategic communications and program management.

 Additionally, Mary brings ten years of health care operations, business development and marketing in roles at WebMD, Health Management Technologies and Continental Medical Systems.
 Mary has a M.S. in Nursing from Vanderbilt University and a B.S. in Nursing from the University of San Francisco.

 Mary became aware of Buckelew many years ago through its annual MarinScapes Fine Art Exhibit and Sale to benefit the organization’s programs.
-Now consulting on a part-time basis, Mary wanted to give back to a vital local organization that addresses the challenges of mental health and addiction which impact so many.
+She wanted to give back to a vital local organization that addresses the challenges of mental health and addiction which impact so many.
 Mary has lived in and enjoyed the beauty of Marin County since 1988.

 Melissa Delaney, Board Member